Loading...

 Microcontrollers

-Course Description: This course covers the programming of the Atmel AVR ATMEGA32 based microcontroller.
-Being one the ARM CPU licensee, Atmel has recently adopted the ARM CPU in their chips.
-This course introduces students to the AVR ATMEGA32 Microcontroller Unit (MCU) features and programming in C language.
-A major feature of the Atmel AVR ATMEGA32 is its lower power consumption which makes it an ideal microcontroller for use in designing low power devices with IoT.
-The course covers programming for interfacing of Atmel AVR ATMEGA32 to LCD, Serial COM port, DC motor, stepper motor, sensors, and graphical LCD.
-It also covers the detailed programming of Interrupts, ADC, DAC, serial communications and Timer features of the chip.
-Students will also apply their knowledge to develop applications using the Atmel AVR ATMEGA32 microcontroller through a course project.
+Course Description: This course covers the programming of the Atmel AVR ATmega32 microcontroller.
+Being one of ARM CPU licensee, Atmel has recently adopted the ARM core in their chips.
+This course introduces students to the AVR ATmega32 architecture.
+Students are introduced to the ATmega32 Microcontroller Unit (MCU) features and programming in C language.
+A major feature of the ATmega32 is its low power consumption, making it an ideal microcontroller for use in designing low-power IoT devices.
+The course covers programming for interfacing of ATmega32 with an LCD, Serial COM port, DC motor, stepper motor, sensors, and graphical LCD.
+It also includes detailed programming of Interrupts, ADC, DAC, serial communications, and Timer features of the chip.
+Students will apply their knowledge to develop applications using the ATmega32 through a course project.

 Image